aikyam space

 Nidhi Sudhan is an adventurer armed with a map and a compass that points towards the most challenging path.
 And of course, that’s the one she takes, until she finds an even more daunting one.
 Speaking with her, one ends up likening her to an eager hiker, in search of steeper, taller, scarier peaks.

 Following a Broadcasting Management program at MICA, Nidhi chose Mumbai as her next pitstop.
 “Working with Balaji Telefilms and UTV, I created shows, including some of the K-series; not the K-pop series of today, but the K-series of Ekta Kapoor,” she says, laughing.
-“I was an Executive Producer on shows such as Kahaani Ghar Ghar Ki, Shararat, and Full Toss.
+“I was an executive producer on shows such as Kahaani Ghar Ghar Ki, Shararat, and Full Toss.
 Before long, I moved into television programming.
-I enjoyed the intricate effort and craft that went into each scene.
-What passes in the blink of an eye on the screen is a tapestry of talent and effort spanning months.”
+I enjoyed the intricate effort and craft that went into each scene.”

-By the time Nidhi returned to her home in Kerala, where her partner lives, the magic of storytelling, like an octopus, had coiled its tentacles around her.
+By the time Nidhi returned to her home in Kerala, where her partner lives, the magic of storytelling had cast its spell on her.
 Nidhi wielded her map and circled her next destination and the new big thing in media: FM radio.
 Radio Mirchi in Thiruvananthapuram was quick to assess her potential and appointed Nidhi as Programming Head.
-“We had to craft the entire content from scratch for a completely new market where Times of India and Radio Mirchi were external entities.”
-That is exactly what excited Nidhi, and she adds, “The journey was nothing short of fantastic.”
+“We had to craft the entire content from scratch for a completely new market where Times of India and Radio Mirchi were external entities,” she says. reminiscing about the time with enthusiasm.

-Then came a call from across the seas, beckoning Nidhi to Channel 4 Radio Network in Dubai to launch and establish a new FM channel as Station Head.
-Needless to say, she dived head-first into the challenge.
+Then came a call from across the seas, beckoning Nidhi to Channel 4 Radio Network in Dubai to launch and establish a new FM channel as station head.
+She dived head-first into the challenge.
 “I established a completely new station called Gold FM, where a competitor was already quite successful.
 Our small team built everything, right from the name onwards, and ended up building a niche brand that is among the top stations today,” she says.
-And just like that, an entire decade of radio stints flew past.
+An entire decade of radio stints flew past.

-At this point, Nidhi noticed that her compass was pointed far ahead.
+After many years in the media sector, Nidhi began to notice that her compass was pointed far ahead.
 Although amid Dubai’s skyscrapers and blinking lights, her thoughts were occupied by the raging Syrian refugee crisis.
 “The single thing that sets war refugees apart from you and me is that one fine day, a bomb dropped upon their homes.
 It could happen to any of us, yet we sometimes see people seeking asylum as a less-than,” says Nidhi.

 “The start was far from smooth.
 I was hounded by a million doubts.
 Will this make sense?
 What if concerns surrounding data privacy don’t seem relevant to the public?
 Who will listen?”
 Nidhi recalls the days she weighed her options and stared at her new summit in awe.
 On finding a co-founder in Vijesh Ram and encouraged by the enthusiastic cheer from her partner, Nidhi began her ascent in August 2021.